neilnmartin/dnd5e-graphql-api/README.md

 ### Considerations:

-  Domain Driven: DDD is a design pattern that revolves around the definition of domain entities and aggregates, and the decoupling of outside dependencies.
+  Domain Driven Design: a design pattern that revolves around the definition of domain entities and aggregates, and the decoupling of outside dependencies.
 The scale of this service is still small enough not to require heavily domain driven architecture but basic ideas like decoupling of infrastructure and persistence layers are still useful.

   Document store.
-A lot of the data types are relational (i.e. SubRace -> Race, etc.) BUT there are a number of data objects that have arbitrary properties based on class/race/equipment etc. that may not be predictable as updates to 5E are rolled out.
-I need the schema to be easily mutable, therefore need a document store.
-Also a lot of the aggregate queries could be incredibly slow, potentially.
+While a lot of the data is relational in nature (i.e. SubRace -> Race, etc.) there are a number of entities that can have arbitrary properties based on class/race/equipment etc. Also these could be updated as future versions of 5E are rolled out.
+Schema needs to be easily mutable.

-  Identity management: the plan is to have boilerplate auth flows within the graphql api.
-But in the future may consider splitting into a federation (since gqlgen has support for that with a config) and having a dedicated identity microservice.
+  Identity management: boilerplate auth flows.
+May consider splitting into a federation (since gqlgen has support for that with a config) and having a dedicated identity microservice.

   Deployment: Google App Engine?
 Terraform + AWS?
+AWS Amplify also an option.

-  Base product goals:
+  Goals:
-  - have public graphql api for dungeons and dragons 5th edition information
+  - public graphql api for dungeons and dragons 5th edition information
-  - basic signup/login auth functionality
+  - basic auth functionality
-  - user detail management
+  - user profile management
   - character creation
-  - character details management
+  - character management

-A publicly queryable list of query-able Dungeons & Dragons 5th Edition entities (not exhaustive):
+A public API of query-able Dungeons & Dragons 5th Edition entities (not exhaustive):
 - Race
 - Subrace
 - Class